Psychiatric hospital: Types

 There are several different types of modern psychiatric hospitals, but all of them house people with mental illnesses of varying severity.
 In the United Kingdom, both crisis admissions and medium-term care are usually provided on acute admissions wards.
 Juvenile or youth wards in psychiatric hospitals or psychiatric wards are set aside for children or youth with mental illness.
 Long-term care facilities have the goal of treatment and rehabilitation within a short time-frame (two or three years).
 Another institution for the mentally ill is a community-based halfway house.

 Crisis stabilization

 In the United States, there are high acuity and low acuity crisis facilities (or Crisis Stabilization Units).
 High acuity crisis stabilization units serve individuals who are actively suicidal, violent, or intoxicated.
 Low acuity crisis facilities include peer respites, social detoxes, and other programs to serve individuals who are not actively suicidal/violent.

 Open units

 Open psychiatric units are not as secure as crisis stabilization units.
 They are not used for acutely suicidal people; instead, the focus in these units is to make life as normal as possible for patients while continuing treatment to the point where they can be discharged.
+Being within an open unit does not mean that the establishment has no control over a patient but more so that the patient is taking an active role in living similarly to how they would be outside of the hospital.
 However, patients are usually still not allowed to hold their own medications in their rooms because of the risk of an impulsive overdose.
 While some open units are physically unlocked, other open units still use locked entrances and exits, depending on the type of patients admitted.
+During the creation of open wards an emphasis was made on ensuring that when in these units a patient feels as if the hospital is their own.